Scioto County, Ohio: Economy

 Scioto County's economy has been strongly based on that of Portsmouth after heavy industry replaced agriculture and river trade as most important.
 Through the early 20th century and until the 1970s, heavy industry such as steel mills and shoe factories drove the county's economy.
-Since the closure of these factories, Scioto County has suffered a loss of jobs and revenue.
+Since these factories closed, Scioto County has lost jobs and revenue.

-In the early 21st century, the service industry and healthcare, such as the Southern Ohio Medical Center (SOMC), is the largest employer in the county.
-Scioto County is home to the newest state university in Ohio, Shawnee State University.
-Shawnee State enrolls between 3,300 and 4,000 students and grants associate, baccalaureate and master's degrees.
+In the early 21st century, the service industry and healthcare, such as the Southern Ohio Medical Center (SOMC), is the county's largest employer.
+Scioto County is home to Ohio's newest state university, Shawnee State University, which enrolls between 3,300 and 4,000 students and grants associate, baccalaureate and master's degrees.
 Much of the recent economic growth and change in the county is related to SOMC and Shawnee State University.
 Recently Infra-Metals announced the development of a new steel shipping/fabrication site in New Boston, Ohio in the Bob Walton Industrial Park.
-This plant is under construction and will have access to both barge and rail loading facilities.
+The plant is under construction and will have access to both barge and rail loading facilities.

 In November 2002, the Portsmouth Uranium Enrichment Plant in nearby Piketon was recognized as an ANS Nuclear Historic Landmark by the American Nuclear Society.
-It had served a military function from 1952 until the mid-1960s, when the mission changed from enriching uranium for nuclear weapons to one focused on producing fuel for commercial nuclear power plants.
+It had served a military function from 1952 until the mid-1960s, when the mission changed from enriching uranium for nuclear weapons to producing fuel for commercial nuclear power plants.
 The Portsmouth Uranium Enrichment Plant ended enriching operations in 2001.
 It began to support operational and administrative functions and perform external contract work.
-All uranium enrichment in the area has been taken over by a sister plant located in Paducah, Kentucky.
+All uranium enrichment in the area has been taken over by a sister plant in Paducah, Kentucky.
 Uranium enrichment functions had been shared by the two plants.
 USEC interests in the area remain strong, and the American Centrifuge Plant was constructed in the first decade of the 21st century in Piketon.
 This commercial uranium enrichment facility was expected to employ up to 500 people and reach an initial annual production level of 3.5 million SWU by 2010.

 Scioto County has also been the benefactor of Suncoke (coke (fuel) production).
-Sole Choice, Inc., the largest manufacturer of shoelaces in the world, is located in the county.
+Sole Choice, Inc., the world's largest manufacturer of shoelaces, is in the county.
 Graf Brothers Flooring and Lumber, the world's largest manufacturer of rift and quartered oak products, has two satellite log yards in the county.
-The company's main office is located across the river in South Shore, Kentucky.
+Its main office is across the river in South Shore, Kentucky.